janjongboom/sam-lorawan-mbedos5/README.md

 ## Getting started

 1. Make sure you run the latest interface firmware on the SAML21 Xplained Pro board.
 The board should mount as USB drive (named `XPLAINED`).
 If this does not happen, start Atmel Studio and it should prompt you to update.
-1. Attach SX1276 click module to SAML21 Xplained Pro board on extension 1.
+1. Attach SX1276 click module to SAML21 Xplained Pro board on extension 3.
+1. (Optional) Attach ATECC608A module to SAML21 Xplained Pro board on extension 1.
 1. Import this project through Mbed CLI:

     ```